MicrosoftDocs/mslearn-xamarin-store-data-sqlite/README.md

 # Microsoft Learn: Store local data with SQLite

-[//]: # (TODO: Link back to Microsoft Learn module.)
-This project contains the source code for the **Store local data with SQLite** Microsoft Learn module.
+This project contains the source code for the [**Store local data with SQLite in a Xamarin.Forms app**](https://docs.microsoft.com/learn/modules/store-local-data-with-sqlite/) Microsoft Learn module.

 # Contributing